cocos/cocos-docs/en/3d/import-model.md

 Currently Cocos Creator supports importing 3D models using a very wide range of **.fbx** formats, and basically all 3D modeling software supports exporting this format.

 The process of importing is simple, just drag the **.fbx** model resource into the **Assets**, and wait a moment to complete the import work.
 After the import is complete, you can see that the imported model resource is an expandable folder in **Assets**.
-When importing the model, the editor will automatically parses the contents of the model and generates resources such as **Prefab**, **Meshes**, and **Skeletal animations**.
+When importing the model, the editor will automatically parses the contents of the model and generates resources such as **Prefab**, **Meshes**, and **Skeleton animations**.

 ![import-model](./img/import-model.png)